VRZara/money_expense_manager/README.md

 SUSTAINABLE DEVELOPMENT GOAL 12 : Responsible Consumption and Production

-Using a personal expense manager or tracker supports SDG 12, "Responsible Consumption and Production," by helping people become aware of their spending habits and reduce waste.
-These tools encourage smarter, eco-friendly spending and budgeting.
-By managing finances well, people can make choices that lead to a more sustainable and responsible lifestyle.
+The Expenses Tracker supports Sustainable Development Goal (SDG) 12 by helping users manage their spending more effectively.
+The app enables users to identify and cut unnecessary expenses, promoting smarter and more sustainable consumption.
+It highlights spending patterns that may harm the environment, encouraging more eco-friendly choices.
+By using the app, you not only improve your financial health but also contribute to a more sustainable future.

 **MONEYGER APP**
 -  Enter your name